Sweet Lullaby: Music video

-The accompanying music video for "Sweet Lullaby", directed by Indian director Tarsem Singh, was also nominated for several awards at the 1994 MTV Video Music Awards.
-Campbell commented on the video, "Early this year, the evocative video for "Sweet Lullaby" floated into MTV's "Buzz Bin", which helped push the song into Billboard's Top 100 singles.
+"Sweet Lullaby" was nominated for several awards at the 1994 MTV Video Music Awards as well as one nomination at the 1994 Music Video Production Awards in Los Angeles.
+Chuck Campbell of Knoxville News Sentinel commented on the video, "Early this year, the evocative video for 'Sweet Lullaby' floated into MTV's "Buzz Bin", which helped push the song into Billboard's Top 100 singles.
 Consequently, the album Deep Forest, now almost two years old, has been hitting top stride."